INFINITE OBJECTS

 YEAR

-In 2015 I began working with a bespoke product development studio started by Nick and Kosta.
-One of our most exciting partners was GIPHY, who was quite well funded at the time.
-We became their de-facto R&D lab, working on a number of VR, AR, and novel mobile applications for consuming and creating moving image content.
-With my hardware background, I eventually began pitching “consumer” product concepts, and they funded the prototyping of a few crazy concepts both around camera and display technology.
+In 2015 I was working at Planeta, a product development studio started by Nick and Kosta.
+One of our most exciting partners was GIPHY.
+Working as their de-facto R&D lab, we released VR, AR, web and mobile apps for consuming and creating moving images.
+We also prototyped a few novel concepts around camera and display technology.
 One of those experiments led to the concept of a display that can never be updated by the end user.

-Immediately the potential as a consumer product for monetizing and distributing digital Art, Entertainment, and Personal Content became obvious.
-In February 2018, encouraged by Alex (founder of GIPHY) and Nick, I decided to found the company with the vision of developing display products that would change how video is sold, collected, and appreciated through design-forward physical forms.
-Thus began the story of Infinite Objects, leading to over $11M venture raised, over $14M gross revenue generated, and hundreds of thousands of customers served across 90+ countries in the following 7 years.
+Immediately the potential as a consumer product for monetizing and distributing video - a new form of collectible for digital Art, Entertainment, and Personal Content - became obvious.
+In Feb 2018, encouraged by Alex (founder, GIPHY) and Nick, I started Infinite Objects with the vision of developing collectible display products that would change how video is sold, collected, and appreciated through design-forward physical forms.
+Over the following 7+ years we raised $11M in venture, generated over $14M gross revenue, and shipped hundreds of thousands of units across 90+ countries.

 “Squish Screen” by Frank Guzzone

-Infinite Objects officially launched at an event at the New Museum in October of 2019, featuring the debut of 11 limited-edition Art video prints by artists curated by Rhizome, Daata, and Transfer Gallery.
+Infinite Objects officially launched with an event at the New Museum in October 2019, featuring the debut of 11 limited-edition Art video prints by artists curated by Rhizome, Daata, and Transfer Gallery.
+Art was the first vertical in our go-to-market strategy.

-For Artists, Infinite Objects represents an opportunity to sell video artwork, and a new way for followers to collect video artwork.
-For most artists the idea of “selling a video piece” in 2018 was nearly unheard of, and IO was not only a novel form factor, it also allowed for physical customization on the front and backside, with embedded certificates of authenticity featuring edition numbers, piece information, and even wet signatures.
+For Artists, Infinite Objects represents an opportunity to sell video artworks, and for collectors, a new way to own and live with video art.
+For most artists the idea of “selling a video piece” in 2018 was nearly unheard of.
+IO was not only a novel form factor, it also allowed for physical customization on the front and backside, with embedded certificates of authenticity featuring edition numbers, piece information, and even wet signatures.
 Indelible, physical provenance for digital artwork.

-In February 2020, we launched the ability for customers to upload a video and customize their own Infinite Objects Video Print.
-This offered a unique take on the standard “Digital Photo Frame” product that is widely commoditized on Amazon.
+In February 2020, we launched our second go-to-market content type: user-generated content.
+A web app on our site allowed customers to upload a video and customize their own Infinite Objects Video Print.
+This offering represents a unique take on the standard “Digital Photo Frame” product that is widely commoditized on Amazon.

-Our vision was to make our product explicitly NOT a tech gadget.
-IO’s do not require any of the setup, account login, app installation, or WiFi configuration.
-One of the critical innovations of our products was a radically simple user experience: pick it up and your IO will magically turn on in your hands and begin looping (up to 24 hours) of video content permanently flashed on the device.
+The day-0 vision was to make products that do not feel like tech gadgets.
+One of the foundational innovations of our product was a radically simple user experience: Infinite Objects do not require any setup, account creation, app installation, or WiFi configuration.
+Pick it up and your IO will magically turn on in your hands and begin looping (up to 24 hours) of video content permanently flashed on the device.
 No. Setup.
 Required.

-We patented the only consumer display product on the market that featured NO buttons or switches.
+In 2022 we patented the only consumer display product on the market that featured no buttons, switches, or interface.
 The secret is in a Hall effect sensor embedded in the back of the device and a magnet hidden in the packaging.
-When in it’s boxed, the device is off.
-Removing the display from it’s packaging instantly turns it on, and this became something our customers would post about on socials, creating an organic marketing flywheel.
+When boxed, the device is off.
+Removing the display from it’s packaging instantly turns it on, and this UX became something customers would frequently post about on socials, creating an organic marketing flywheel.

 Klay Thompson on how meaningful holding his comeback Moment is to him.

-In 2021, we brought this to life through a collaboration with the NBA and Dapper Labs, the creators of NBA Top Shot.
-This represented a milestone in the NFT space as we we developed a webapp which required users to authenticate their ownership of an NBA Top Shot NFT in order to be able to purchase an Infinite Object of their NBA Moment.
+In 2021, we realized this vision through a collaboration with the NBA and Dapper Labs, the creators of NBA Top Shot.
+This represented a milestone in the NFT space as we we developed a web app requiring collectors to authenticate ownership of an NBA Top Shot NFT in order to be able to purchase a physical form of their digital asset.
 Each unit had a QR code linking to the NFT on-chain, and was authentically licensed with league logos.

 Magic Johnson unboxes an Infinite Object of him dunking like only he does.